unfoldingWord-box3/VscOceUsfmEdit/README.md

-# helloworld README
+# usfmEditor README

-This is the README for your extension "helloworld".
-After writing up a brief description, we recommend including the following sections.
+This is the README for the extension "usfmeditor".
+Todo is to write a brief description and then to list the following features..

 ## Features

-Describe specific features of your extension including screenshots of your extension in action.
+Describe specific features of this extension including screenshots of this extension in action.
 Image paths are relative to this README file.

-For example if there is an image subfolder under your extension project workspace:
+For example if there is an image subfolder under this extension project workspace:

 \!\[feature X\]\(images/feature-x.png\)

 > Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
+This is an excellent way to show off this extension!
 We recommend short, focused animations that are easy to follow.

 ## Requirements